-When answering the question of where to install smoke detectors in commercial buildings, it is probably wise to firstly clarify the differences between the terms ‘smoke detector’ and ‘smoke alarm’ and ‘fire alarm’ as sometimes these terms can be used to incorrectly mean the same thing.
+When answering the question of where to install smoke detectors in commercial buildings, it is probably wise to firstly clarify the differences between the following terms as sometimes they can be used to incorrectly mean the same thing.

 A ‘smoke detector’ does what it says on the tin – it is there to detect when smoke is present within the vicinity of its detection capability.